Bars & Nightclubs

 Competition for Leisure Time

-People visit bars to socialize and for entertainment, but new technologies are allowing many people to do those same activities from the comfort of their home, at a fraction of the cost of a typical night out.
+People visit bars to socialize and be entertained, but new technologies are allowing many people to do those same activities from the comfort of their homes at a fraction of the cost of a typical night out.

 Industry size & Structure

-• Local/regional regulations make national chains difficult to operate in this segment; the 50 largest firms account for less than 9% of industry sales.
+- Local/regional regulations make it difficult for national chains to operate in this segment; the 50 largest firms account for less than 9% of industry sales.

-• National chains include Coyote Ugly, Voodoo Lounge, House of Blues, and TAO.
+- National chains include Coyote Ugly, Voodoo Lounge, House of Blues, and Tao Group Hospitality.

-• It is estimated that over half of startups will fail within the first three years and around a quarter fail in the first year.
+- It is estimated that over half of startups will fail within the first three years, and around a quarter will fail in the first year.

 Industry Forecast